kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_SAF-FCOS.md

         - waiting for my turn on cluster, right now in pending state - DONE
     - Fill out experiment tracker sheet for last 3 model runs - DONE
     - Evaluation on TEST SET - DONE
-    - Run training on GPU4 with multi-gpu (low priority)
+    - Run training on GPU4 with multi-gpu (low priority) - DONE (failed)
         - Failed due to some parallelism issues
+    - Run inference on latest model and save video- DONE
+    - Generate ground truth images for comparisons - DONE
+        - Create video of ground truth images with annotations